qeeg/cpp-io/Paper.md

   * `std::io::output_span_stream`.
   * `std::io::span_stream`.
 * Since the explicit goal of this proposal is to do IO in terms of `std::byte`, `CharT` and `Traits` template parameters have been removed.
 * All text formatting flags have been removed.
 A new class `std::io::format` has been introduced for binary format.
-The format is no longer a part of stream classes but is constructed on demand during [de]serialization as part of `std::io::context`.
+The format is no longer a part of stream classes but is constructed on demand during [de]serialization as part of IO context.
 * Parts of legacy text streams related to `std::ios_base::iostate` have been removed.
 It is better to report any specific errors via exceptions and since binary files usually have fixed layout and almost always start chunks of data with size, any kind of IO error is usually unrecoverable.
 * `std::ios_base::openmode` has been split into `std::io::mode` and `std::io::creation` that are modeled after the ones from [@P1031R2].
 * Since there is no more buffering (as of this revision) because of lack of `streambuf` and operating systems only expose a single file position that is used both for reading and writing, the interface has been changed accordingly: